-Mortgage BrokerAffiliates of Trez Capital Limited Partnership (the "Mortgage Broker"), Trez Capital Texas L.P. ("Trez Texas") and Trez Forman Capital Group LP ("Trez Florida") (collectively, the "Originators") will originate Investments on behalf of the Trust under the supervision of the Mortgage Broker and the Mortgage Broker will undertake its customary due diligence review of the proposed investment.
-The Mortgage Broker will also arrange Mortgages on behalf of the Trust and will act as mortgage broker of the Trust.
+Mortgage BrokerThe Mortgage Broker will arrange Mortgages on behalf of the Trust and will act as mortgage broker of the Trust.
+Affiliates of theMortgage Broker, Trez Capital Texas L.P. ("Trez Texas") and Trez Forman Capital Group LP ("Trez Florida") (collectively, the "Originators") will also originate Investments on behalf of the Trust under the supervision of the Mortgage Broker and the Mortgage Broker will undertake its customary due diligence review of the proposed investment.